PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 11:15:24
+Last updated: 2024-04-06 11:15:57
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: Ellie: "There's not gonna be anything bad in here?"
+Joel: "Just you." - Joel Miller